pbatard/EfiFs/README.md

 ### Common

 * Fetch the git submodules with `git submodule init` and `git submodule update`.
+  __NOTE__ This only works if you cloned the directory using `git`.
 * Apply the included patches to the `grub\` subdirectory.
-This adds F2FS support, and fixes that are required for Clang and MSVC compilation.
+This adds F2FS support, and fixes that are required for MSVC compilation.

 ### Visual Studio (non EDK2)